mastodon/documentation/content/en/methods/oauth.md

 ##### 200: OK

-Store this access_token for later use with auth-required methods.
-The token should be passed as an HTTP `Authorization` header when making API calls, with the value `Bearer access_token`
+Store this `access_token` for later use with methods that require authentication.
+The token should be passed as an HTTP `Authorization` header when making API calls, with the value `Bearer <access_token>`

 {{< hint style="warning" >}}
 Treat the `access_token` as if it were a password.
 We recommend you encrypt this value when storing in your cache, to prevent credential exposure.\